 Introduction (About 250 Words)

-The introduction is a section where you provide a clear context for your research question.
+Your introduction should provide a clear context for your research question.

-Use this space to describe why your research is interesting and why it’s important to your audience.
+• Describe why your research is interesting, as well as why it’s important to your audience.

-Make sure your audience knows what you’ll be exploring, how you intend to explore your research question, and how valuable your research is to your audience.
+• Ensure your audience understands what you’ll be exploring, how you intend to explore your research question, and how valuable your research is to them.

 Methodology (About 350 Words)